benguild/iTunesSanityCheckForMissingRatings-php/README.md

 `php iTunesSanityCheckForMissingRatings.php path1 path2`
 - **`path1`** = your current, most-recent, ***active*** `iTunes Music Library.xml` file that is being used by iTunes.
 - **`path2`** = path to a single folder at root-level (without subfolders) with all of the XML files (only!) that you want to check for past ratings.
+There should not be any other files in this folder.

 Output is a date-suffixed *AppleScript* that can be run on your Mac to set the missing star ratings in iTunes.
+You should probably view this file in the editor before running it to make sure that its contents match your expectations.